astrellon/teaching/docs/modernApp/index.md

 A virtual DOM is like another format that sits on-top of the DOM and is specifically used to apply changes to the DOM in bulk.
 As updating the DOM will nearly always trigger a recalculation of the layout you want to make as many changes in one go as possible and having a central piece of code that handles doing that helps with reducing unnecessary DOM updates.

 It is very much possible to create a virtual DOM using HTML, to some degree that's how older frameworks used to work.
 Using string templates (such as [Mustache](http://mustache.github.io/)) to create a HTML string and then giving that to the browser to turn into elements.
 This generally has widespread support from the browsers and gives the developer full access to all the HTML attributes out of the box.
 However it has the major downsides of doing any sort of additional manipulation of elements during creation is quite hard and linking JavaScript event handlers to strings requires a bunch of hoops.
 Doing a diff between big strings makes it hard to know what actually changes without turning that string into a data structure that can be handled in JavaScript directly.
 Which sort of leads to us to where virtual DOM frameworks are today, skipping straight to the JavaScript object representation.

+### Create our own Virtual DOM
+[Here](./createVirtualDom.md) is a very basic example of creating our own virtual DOM.
+Feel free to skip this part if you're already comfortable with virtual DOMs.

 ## Add TSX support to our Virtual DOM UI

 ### What